HaveF/You-Dont-Know-JS/scope & closures/ch1.md

 2. Identify all the RHS look-ups (there are 4!).

+> 4 times of RHS!
+2 is also a kind of RHS look-ups.

 **Note:** See the chapter review for the quiz answers!

 ## Nested Scope